hasherwi/CS469-Group-Project/README.md

 ## File Descriptions
 server.c - Server code in C language.\
 client.c - Client code in C language.\
+playaudio.c - A component of the client code in C language.\
 Makefile - Used to compile C code above.\
 Dockerfile - Used to containerize the server code.\
-k8s-manifest.yml - Used to describe how to run the server container with Kubernetes.
+k8s-manifest.yml - Used to describe how to run the server container with Kubernetes.\
+sample-mp3s/ - Contains MP3 files for the server to hold.

 ## How to Setup Dev Environment